Sri Lokanath: Plot

-Dr. Ajay Patanayak, a doctor by profession doesn't believe in the existence of God.
-His wife Basanti, having no child, has immense faith in God. she is also deeply attached to his brother-in-law Bijay.
-Laxmi, a neighbor, has a love interest with Bijay.
-Bijay visits Puri's Sri Lokanath Temple for a blessing with a hope that his sister-in-law gets a son.
-Basanti becomes pregnant and delivers a son.
-The happy family named the child as "Lokanath" after the deity.
-As Lokanath grows up, Bijay feels neglected by the family and leaves the house.
-Bijay becomes a tutor in Jaipur.
-In the meanwhile, his love interest Laxmi marries to a Zamindar named Surya of Puri.
+Dr Ajay Patanayak is an atheist.
+His wife, Basanti, has no children and has immense faith in God.
+She is also very close to her brother-in-law, Bijay.
+Laxmi, a neighbour, is in love with Bijay.
+He visits Puri's Sri Lokanath Temple to ask for a blessing, hoping that Basanti will have a son.
+Basanti becomes pregnant and gives birth to a son.
+The happy family name the child Lokanath, after the deity.
+However, as Lokanath grows up, Bijay feels neglected by the family and leaves home.
+He becomes a tutor in Jaipur.
+Meanwhile, his love interest, Laxmi, marries a zamindar named Surya from Puri.

-Three years elapse, Basanti and his husband in Puri offer oblation to Lord Sri Lokanath, but they are however prevented from visiting the temple by a storm.
-The child Lokanath is bitten by a snake and his body is taken to the cremation ground.
-Basanti, now suffering from amnesia, starts a pilgrimage with her husband.
-In the meanwhile, Bijay, involved in an accident, becomes half mad.
+Three years later, Basanti and her husband try to offer an oblation to Lord Sri Lokanath in Puri, but a storm stops them from visiting the temple.
+Lokanath is bitten by a snake and his body is taken to the cremation ground.
+Basanti, who has now developed amnesia, embarks on a pilgrimage with her husband.
+Meanwhile, Bijay is involved in an accident and becomes partially insane.

-Years have gone by, Laxmi and Surya have got a daughter Uma, who has a love interest with Ashok, son of Prakash, a friend of Surya.
-One day while Ashok is driving, a lunatic thrusts himself upon his car.
-Ashok takes him to Uma's house, where Uma recognize the man as Bijay. the message is conveyed to Ajay and Basanti.
-Bijay partially recovers his memory in Sri Lokanath Temple.
+Several years later, Laxmi and Surya have a daughter named Uma, who falls in love with Ashok, Prakash's son and Surya's friend.
+One day, while Ashok is driving, a madman jumps onto his car.
+Ashok takes the man to Uma's house, where she recognises him as Bijay.
+Ajay and Basanti are informed of this.
+At the same time, Bijay partially regains his memory at the Sri Lokanath Temple.

-Basanti feels attracted towards Ashok and tries to arrange the marriage of Uma with him.
-Prakash discloses that Ashok is not his child, after seeing Ashok's child's photo, Ajay and Basanti recognise him as their own child, Loknath.
-All the family members are united and go to Sri Loknath Temple.
-Ajay lastly admits that some heavenly power is guiding human destiny.
+Basanti is attracted to Ashok and tries to arrange Uma's marriage to him.
+However, after seeing Ashok's childhood photograph, Prakash reveals that Ashok is not his son.
+Ajay and Basanti recognise Ashok as their son, Loknath.
+The whole family is reunited and they all go to the temple together.
+Finally, Ajay admits that a higher power guides human destiny.